 A little bit of background info:

 A young boy went snorkeling in Greece to discover that he was snorkeling between plastic pieces and not colorful fish.
-This got him thinking, and he started to tinker around with some systems in an attempt to clean up the oceans.
-In 2013 he founded the ocean cleanup project and has since then received 40 million donations and huge media coverage, with big hopes to clean up the oceans.
+This got him thinking, and he started to tinker with some systems to clean up the oceans.
+In 2013 he founded the ocean cleanup project and received 40 million donations and massive media coverage, with big hopes to clean up the oceans.

 The now 24-year-old man is Boyan Slat.
 He invented a passive system that claims to rid the ocean’s plastic by 50% in 5 years.
 It works solely on wind, waves, and the current and collects the plastic soup in the center of it.

 Like a garbage truck at sea, Garbage boats pick up the collected trash and bring it back to land.
-Once back at the land, it gets sorted and recycled and made into other useful items.
+Once back at the ground, it gets sorted, recycled, and made into other valuable items.

 If this gadget works, can we keep making more plastic?

-Scientist estimates that there is roughly 244.000 metric tons of rubbish floating on the ocean’s surface and another staggering 8.5 billion metric tons at the ocean floor.
+Scientists estimate that roughly 244.000 metric tons of rubbish are floating on the ocean’s surface and another staggering 8.5 billion metric tons on the ocean floor.
 This trash is getting accumulated in so-called gyres, which are hot spots for the trash.
 The most famous one is called the great pacific garbage patch and is off the coast of California.

 8.5 billion metric tonnes is 8 million elephants, or 80 million blue whales, or 25.000 empire state buildings.Smithsonian